vaidyakhil/Good-Reads/react/React.md

 * webpack is a bundler, which allows us to write clean maintainable modular code and still serve the client with a single (maybe multiple) bundle file.

+### Mental Model for Redux
+* I used to think a lot how redux( or any state management lib for that matter) is able to notify just the react component,that needs the particular update.

+* Is there some kind of event emitter logic that JS provides and these libs are using.

+* `Great Read: Understanding Redux internals by Mark Erikson` article at the top clarifies a lot,
+	* how redux maintains a list of listeners and notifies **all of them** whenever an action is dispatched.
+	* how `connect` HOC from `react-redux` abstracts out, subscription, unsubscription to store, and triggering re-render logic from React Components.
+	* Specifically the simplified implementation of 		`createStore` and `connect` are very helpful for a mental model